 The WSÁNEĆ law field course will be open to both Allard Law and University of Victoria upper-year law students (2L and 3L).
-Approximately 8 students will be accepted from each institution, with a total of approximately 16 students.
+At least 8 students will be accepted from each institution.
 There are no pre-requisites for this course.

 An intensive field course of this nature requires students who are interested, dedicated, and respectful while engaging and learning in an Indigenous community.
 Students interested in this externship must submit a course application (included below) along with a one-page (maximum) written statement detailing why they are interested in taking the course in order to be eligible to participate.
-The application must be submitted no later than Thursday, March 23rd at 11:59 p.m.
+Students may also be asked to have a short conversation with the Professor prior to being accepted into the course\The application must be submitted no later than Tuesday, May 20rd at 11:59 p.m.